A briefing for the Chief Learning Officer

 - Best-in-class free sources: MIT OCW, Stanford, CMU, 3Blue1Brown, Karpathy, Anthropic and other official docs.

-- Original glue: frontier project briefs, demanding evaluation rubrics, and an LLM-graded code reviewer.
+- Original glue: a living curriculum knowledge graph, frontier project briefs, and demanding evaluation rubrics.

 03 / 11